pylaligand/dart-sqlite/README.md

 You'll need:

-  * Dart source tree (strictly, you just need runtime/include/dart_api.h)
   * Dart SDK
   * dart.lib, the Dart native API library.
 You can obtain this by compiling Dart from source or grab [this version](https://github.com/downloads/sam-mccall/dart-sqlite/dart.lib) (last updated: 2012-04-24)
   * The [SQLite source code](http://www.sqlite.org/download.html) (the 'amalgamation')
   * Visual C++ 2008.
 The [free version](http://msdn.microsoft.com/en-us/express/future/bb421473) works fine.

-Edit build.cmd to point to the Dart source tree and SDK and the SQLite sources.
+Edit build.bat to point to the SDK and the SQLite sources.

 ## Building the library